 Discrimination in the workplace, school, and elsewhere based on hairstyles historically or culturally associated with race is unfortunately a common occurrence.
 For this reason, New Jersey recently banned discrimination based on an individual’s hairstyle under the CROWN Act (S3945).
 This means that it is not only illegal to prohibit particular hair traits/styles that are historically associated with race in the context of employment discrimination, but also in housing and school sectors (“in public spaces”).
 In addition to hair types and textures that are considered “protective hairstyles,” some specific hairstyles that were included as covered under the law are:

 - Bantu knots

-With offices in Marlton and Red Bank, NJ, the employment discrimination lawyers at McOmber McOmber & Luber, P.C., have an impressive track record of handling all discrimination cases and not only recovering substantial damages for victims of discrimination, but also assisting employers in preventing these unfortunate occurrences in the first place.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA the employment discrimination lawyers at McOmber McOmber & Luber, P.C., have an impressive track record of handling all discrimination cases and not only recovering substantial damages for victims of discrimination, but also assisting employers in preventing these unfortunate occurrences in the first place.

 Protections Under the CROWN Act